 But we need your help.
 Newsstands are a mug’s game, and advertisers hate humor magazines.
 That’s why there hasn’t been a new one since the late 90s.
 The American Bystander uses a super-lean publishing model where the money comes from readers — like the old MAD, minus the newsstands.
 The web is our newsstand; it’s always open, and you don’t have to deal with guys nicknamed “Jimmy Three-Fingers.”

 The implosion of book and magazine publishing has left a lot of established artists and writers with no way to reach the readers who love their stuff.
 And for younger talents, an always-difficult career is now practically impossible.
-We just couldn’t take it anymore, folks, we had to do something…so we created the first issue.
+We just couldn’t take it anymore, folks, we had to do something…so we created The American Bystander.
 What happens next is up to you.

 We need to sell around 3,000 copies of each issue to pay our costs.
+(Until then, Mike is totally breaking Santa Monica’s new minimum-wage law.)
 Everybody’s working for peanuts, because we think that America should have a stable, permanent home for magazine-style humor and cartoons, regardless of the ups and downs of technology or the whims of billionaires.

 Inside Issue #1